G4Vi/MHFS/README.md

 ## Development Info

+Install the perl dependencies from `cpanfile` with `cpanm --installdeps .`

-emscripten is required to build Wasm.
+emscripten is required to build the web music players (they use Wasm).

 A full build is done with `make -j4`.

 `./runintree.pl` allows running MHFS directly from this source code tree